stephanie-K/practitioner-stories/comms.md

 ## Events

-### First workshop - Tuesday 2 February 2021 - Exploring contributions& challenges
+### First workshop - Tuesday 2 February 2021 - Exploring contributions and challenges
 ![illustration — map of Scotland and in front 5 people with a jigsaw piece and miro board of activities for the workshop](/practitioner-stories/images/workshop/workshop1-banner.jpg)

 <ul>